signavio/tech-blog/_posts/2017-02-17-test-post-with-style.md

 1. Parse the Markdown and create HTML
 2. Parse the HTML
 3. Create a document from parsed HTML

+This is an unordered list:

+* Parse the Markdown and create HTML
+* Parse the HTML
+* Create a document from parsed HTML

 Luckily the first two steps can quickly be done by using existing libraries.
 I used [Pegdown](https://github.com/sirthias/pegdown) for step 1 and [JSoup](https://jsoup.org/) for step 2.